kimnguyen3/project-3/readme.md

 # Technical Overview
 This site was coded in HTML and CSS using Visual Studio Code, and utilized a Github server.

-The Wear Down logo was created using Adobe Illustrator and the wireframe was created using Adobe XD (linked down below).
+The Wear Down logo, navigation text, tickets, and various icons were created using Adobe Illustrator.

+The wireframe was created using Adobe XD (linked down below).

-Background images were edited using Adobe Photoshop
+Images were edited using Adobe Photoshop

 Styling of the site was inspired by Vogue branding along with themes of retrofuturism.